oddbird/oddleventy/content/blog/2023/when-to-choose-a-native-mobile-app.md

 A native mobile app is an app created specifically for one particular mobile platform such as iOS, Android, or Windows.
 Native mobile apps are built using programming languages and tools unique to each platform.
 Swift or Objective-C for iOS.
 Kotlin, Java, and C++ languages along with SDK and APK tools for Android.

-{{ embed.img(
+{{ embed.figure(
-  src='blog/2023/yes.png',
+  data=[{
+    img: 'blog/2023/yes.png',
-  alt='The word yes with a smiley and sparkles', attrs={
+    alt: 'The word yes with a smiley and sparkles'
-    'class': 'align-left'
+  }],
+  attrs={
+    'style': '--column: content-start'
   }
 ) }}

-### Choose a Native Mobile App when…
+## Choose a Native Mobile App when…
 ### Advanced Capabilities
 *…when your project requires a high level of hardware or software integration.*